UBC-MDS/ds-toolbox/chapters/en/slides/module4/module4_02.md

 </center>

 Notes:
-We have just learned how to check the commit history of a project using GitHub, JupyterLab, and the terminal.
+We have learned how to check the commit history of a project using GitHub, JupyterLab, and the terminal.

-We could see some key information about each commit in the history view, such as when it was made and who made it.
+We can see some key information about each commit in the history view, such as when it was made and who made it.

 But what if we want to examine the specific changes made between two commits in more detail?